gbrueckl/connectors/powerbi/README.md

 # Features
 - Read Delta Lake table into PowerBI without having a cluster (Spark, Databricks, Azure Synapse) up and running
+- Online/Scheduled Refresh in the PowerBI service
 - Support all storage systems that are supported by PowerBI
     - Azure Data Lake Store (tested)
     - Azure Blob Storage (tested)
     - Local Folder or Network Share (tested)
     - AWS S3 (not yet tested)
+    - Local Hadoop / HDFS (partially tested, check `UseFileBuffer` option)
-- Support for Partition Elimination to leverage the partitioning scheme of the Delta Lake table
+- Support for Partition Elimination to leverage the partitioning schema of the Delta Lake table
 - Support for Delta Lake time travel - e.g. `VERSION AS OF`

 # Usage